lschirmer/covid-19-chexnet/README.md

 # Disclaimer!!!!
 COVID-19-chexnet detection is for educational purposes only.
 It is not meant to be a reliable, highly accurate COVID-19 diagnosis system, nor has it been professionally or academically vetted.
 This is not a scientifically rigorous study.

 As said by Adrian Rosebrock, one of the biggest limitations of the method discussed here is data.
 We simply don’t have enough data to train a COVID-19 detector reliably.
-The method covered here is only for educational purposes only.
+The method covered here is only for educational purposes.